ozayo/auktion/SETUP.md

 In this step, we will create a new database on our computer and load the backed-up project database from the `/db` folder into this newly created database.

 We assume that PostgreSQL is installed on your computer and that you can use `psql` commands.
-If PostgreSQL is not installed, please refer to item X below.

 1. **Create a new PostgreSQL database:**